drone-launchpad/dronelaunchpad.github.io/index.md

 ---

 ## ✨ **Foreword**
-Welcome to the **Drone Launchpad** project, a culmination of our work for EGR314 at Arizona State University (ASU).
-This platform supports drones by providing a reliable, autonomous take-off and landing solution.
-Navigate through the links below to explore our project journey, from ideation to final implementation.
+Welcome to the **Drone Launchpad** project.
+The goal of the Drone Launchpad is to allow the drone and the owner to understand their environment without have the need to directly interact with it.
+The launchpad has its own set of sensors to allow it to collect data which is then utilised to decide if the environment is flight worthy or not.

 ---

-## 📂 **Table of Contents**

-### 🛠️ Project Documentation
+## 🛠️ Project Documentation
 - [👥 Team Organization](./team-organization.md)
 - [📋 User Needs, Benchmarking, and Requirements](./user-needs-benchmarking-requirements.md)
 - [💡 Design Ideation](./design-ideation.md)